GetOvert/Overt/README.md

 - [electron-store](https://github.com/sindresorhus/electron-store)
 - Other wonderful libraries

-In its current state, OpenStore can be accurately described as a GUI client for Homebrew.
+In its current state, Overt can be accurately described as a GUI client for Homebrew.
 However, it may be extended in the future to work with other package managers, such as Chocolatey.

 ### Development

-To develop OpenStore, use [Visual Studio Code](https://code.visualstudio.com/) (available on OpenStore!) with the following extensions:
+To develop Overt, use [Visual Studio Code](https://code.visualstudio.com/) (available on Overt!) with the following extensions:

 - [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) — you should set this up to run on file save for JS, TS, and HTML
 - [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) — highlights and allows Prettier to format Lit's `html` and `css` template literals